So, you’ve gained weight during menopause and can’t seem to shift it?

 So where can we intervene?
 While as we mentioned oestrogen deficiency seems to play a role in menopause-related changes in body composition, lifestyle factors such as diet, exercise, smoking habits and alcohol consumption are also involved.
 Studies have shown that hormonal replacement therapy cannot offset postmenopausal weight gain or fat accumulation but appears to diminish the shift of fat from hip to waist.
 Studies have also shown dietary fibre intake may have a protective effect on such weight gain but more research is needed to determine it’s exact role.

 The worrying part about weight gain during the middle stages of life is that it often co-exists with other diseases, the most important being diabetes, dyslipidemia and hypertension.
 Furthermore, it can lead to an increased risk of hormone dependant cancers, cardiovascular disease, gallstones and osteoarthritis.
 The good news is that weight loss can reverse many of these complications, reduce the number and dosages of medications used, and improve longevity and quality of life.
-To do so requires lifestyle modification, a 360 degree approach such as ours here at Motivation Weight Management.
+To do so requires lifestyle modification, a 360-degree approach such as ours here at Motivation Weight Management.
+As we said above, dealing with weight gain during menopause – you are most definitely not alone.